-The Kaiterra Dashboard allows you to view the data from your Kaiterra air quality monitors.
+The Kaiterra Web App Dashboard allows you to view the data from your Kaiterra air quality monitors.

-Go to dashboard.kaiterra.com and create an account.
+Log in to your account at app.kaiterra.com.
 Then, click "Add Device" and use the Unique Identifier (UDID) of each device to add them to the dashboard.

-However, for large scale projects, the process of adding each individual device to the Kaiterra Dashboard can be difficult.
-When configuring a device with the Kaiterra Enterprise Configuration Tool, it saves every device you configure under the Options → History tab and provides a way for you to link any of the devices that were configured by that specific computer or smartphone to the Kaiterra Dashboard.
+However, for large scale projects, the process of adding each individual device to the Kaiterra Web App Dashboard can be difficult.
+When configuring a device with the Kaiterra Enterprise Configuration Tool, it saves every device you configure under the Options → History tab and provides a way for you to link any of the devices that were configured by that specific computer or smartphone to the Kaiterra Web App Dashboard.

-Once you configure each device, which is covered in Section 7 of this deployment guide, navigate to the Options $\rightarrow$ History tab to view all of the devices you have configured.
+Once you configure each device, which is covered in Section 7 of this deployment guide, navigate to the Options → History tab to view all of the devices you have configured.

-Select which ones you want to add to the dashboard, then click on Options $\rightarrow$ Link to dashboard and follow the on-screen instructions.
+Select which ones you want to add to the dashboard, then click on Options \rightarrow Link to dashboard and follow the on-screen instructions.

-Once all of the devices are added to the Kaiterra Dashboard, there are plenty of things you can do with it, such as creating alerts to notify you when a pollutant reading has gone too high or you can put your air quality readings on display using our Kiosk View.
+Once all of the devices are added to the Kaiterra Web App Dashboard, there are plenty of things you can do with it, such as creating alerts to notify you when a pollutant reading has gone too high or you can put your air quality readings on display using our Kiosk View.

-For more information on the Kaiterra Dashboard, please refer to our Kaiterra Dashboard guide.
+For more information on the Kaiterra Web App Dashboard, please refer to our Kaiterra Web App Dashboard guide.